deic-dk/files_sharding/README.md

 ### WebDAV

-Requests will be intercepted vi mod_rewrite rules like below.
+Requests will be intercepted via mod_rewrite rules like below.

 /files, /public and /remote.php/webdav are mod_rewritten to /remote.php/dav,
 i.e. remote.php from files_sharding.
 Then, 3 things can happen: